nikitavoloboev/data/working-on/Reading.md

 ## Books read
 You can view books I have already read [here](https://www.goodreads.com/review/list/15768482?shelf=read).

 I make notes on all the books I have read.
-Here are the books I have covered thus far where number means the year in which I've read the book.
+Below are the books I have covered thus far where number means the year in which I've read the book.
 -  [17: go in action](../books/go-in-action.md)

 ## Read next